ystv/playout/queries.md

 # Potentially useful quieries

 For our schedule, we will want to ensure that it isn't null for any linear channels.
 From my understanding this can be reduced to a "gaps and islands problem".
-Islands being the scheduled blocks and the gaps being the dead-air.
+Islands being the scheduled playouts and the gaps being the dead-air.

 These queries should work with the [test-data](test-data.sql).

-### List the schedule including the block before's sched_end
+### List the schedule including the playout before's sched_end

 ```
 SELECT